 Brief Explanation

 The "EngineClosedException: Engine closed" error in Elasticsearch occurs when an operation is attempted on an index shard that has been closed or is in the process of closing.
-This error indicates that the engine responsible for managing the index shard is no longer available for read or write operations.
+This is a specific type of engine exception that indicates that the engine responsible for managing the index shard is no longer available for read or write operations.

 Common Causes